Twiddlle/elasticsearch-orm/readme.md

     number_of_shards: 5,
     // and other settings definitions
   }
-}) // specify your elastic index
+})
 export class MyEntity
 ```

 ### Global request manipulation
 Enhancing elastic search requests is sometimes useful in one place.
-To do so you can register your function which will be executed before every request on elastic.
+To do so you can register custom function which will be executed before every request on elastic.

 For example:
 1. Enable explain for non production environments